gmartinod/birth-vs-moon/README.md

 # birth-vs-moon

 Visualisation of the number of birth per day in one year (2019) vs the cycle of the moon.

+# Data

-Data from Belgium
+Data from Governement of Belgium available on https://statbel.fgov.be/fr/open-data/nombre-de-naissances-par-jour